juniomata/30DaysMapChallenge/README.md

 ## 24. Only Circular Shapes

 **Manhattan Boundary Formed by a Circle**
-For Day 24, I experimented with creating a unique visualization of Manhattan's boundary using only circular shapes.
-This minimalist design reimagines the iconic shape of the borough through a series of evenly spaced circles.
+This was probably one of the toughest topics.
+I had to really think outside the box since the challenge was to make a map using only circular shapes.
+I ended up creating a visualization of Manhattan's boundary entirely out of circles and even using a font made of dots/circle.
+Honestly, I’m a bit shocked at how creative I can be, and I absolutely love how it turned out!

 <div style="text-align: center;"><img src="day24_OnlyCircular/day24_CircularShapes_ManhattanBoundary.png" style="width:50%;"></div>